unimi-dse/01a62bb0/README.md

 <h2> Installation</h2>

 <pre>
 # first install the R package "devtools" (....
-OTHER TO BE SPECIFIED) if not installed
+OTHERS TO BE SPECIFIED) if not installed
 devtools::install_github('unimi-dse/01a62bb0')
 </pre>